Major (manga): Anime

+Video games

+Takara Tomy published two video games in 2008; Major DS: Dream Baseball (メジャーDS ドリームベースボール), released for the Nintendo DS on July 31; and Major Wii: Perfect Closer (MAJORDREAM メジャーWii パーフェクトクローザー) on December 11.

+The manga's characters also appeared on the crossovers Sunday × Magazine: Nettō!!
+Dream Nine and Sunday & Magazine: White Comic, both released for the Nintendo DS in 2009.

 Reception and legacy

 By November 2021, the Major manga had over 55 million copies in circulation.
 By October 2024, the manga series had over 66.66 million copies in circulation, making it one of the best-selling manga series.

 Major won the 41st Shogakukan Manga Award in the shōnen category in 1996.
 A 2020 poll conducted by Goo with 14,846 participants ranked Major as the sixth best manga series ever published in Weekly Shōnen Sunday.
 On TV Asahi's Manga Sōsenkyo 2021 poll, in which 150.000 people voted for their top 100 manga series, Major ranked 83rd.

 In 2006, the anime series ranked 46th in an online poll conducted by TV Asahi on Japan's favorite animated TV series.
 A Celebrity List of the same poll placed the anime series at the 70th spot.
 In 2005, sporting goods manufacturer Mizuno entered into a one-year agreement with Shogakukan to have their company logo appear in the baseball equipment used by Goro Shigeno and other characters in the manga series.
 Under the agreement, Mizuno would also use the Goro Shigeno character in other promotional events.
 An article from The Boston Globe credits the manga series for helping increase the popularity of the gyroball pitch.

 Following Japan's victory against the United States in the 2023 World Baseball Classic final, Matsuda created a commemorative illustration featuring Goro alongside Shohei Ohtani that was published in Sports Nippon.